Goliad County License Hearing Guide

 Hardship/Restricted License in Texas

-IID Requirement: Depending on the circumstances of your DUI arrest and previous driving record, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an occupational license.
+IID Requirement: In some cases, the court may require you to install an Ignition Interlock Device (IID) on your vehicle as a condition of obtaining an occupational license.

 Getting Your License Back